fingerprintjs/home/readme.md

 ---

 ### Our selected demos, examples and research
+- [blog-nojs-fingerprint-demo](https://github.com/fingerprintjs/blog-nojs-fingerprint-demo) - A fingerprint that works without JavaScript and cookies.
 - [external-protocol-flooding](https://github.com/fingerprintjs/external-protocol-flooding) - The source code of the demo for external protocol flooding vulnerability.
 Allows arbitrary websites to gather information about installed applications on a victim's computer in order to perform reliable tracking across different desktop browsers.
 - [fingerprintjs-paywall-example](https://github.com/fingerprintjs/fingerprintjs-paywall-example) - Metered paywall demo, built with FingerprintJS PRO, Node.js, Express, and Postgres.
 - [fingerprintjs-react-example](https://github.com/fingerprintjs/fingerprintjs-react-example) - How to implement FingerprintJS in a "create-react-app" application.